yuvalofek/analyzing-light-novels/README.md

 # scraping light novel data
-I scraped [readlightnovel.me](https://www.readlightnovel.me/) to get data on all of the light novels there using bs4 and requests
+I scraped [readlightnovel.me](https://www.readlightnovel.me/) to get data on all of the light novels there using bs4 and requests.

+## Why?
+A dataset like this could generate some interesting insights toward what causes light novel views and ratings.
+Are they at all correlated to the description and the content of the novel, or is the main cause of views proper tagging and naming?
+This data can give insight to potential authors to enable them to pursue their passion in writing and make it easier for them to be rewarded for their work.

 ## What I did:
 I used requests to access the novel list on the site, extracted all the novels by letter, and for each novel I extracted a bunch of parameters: